 A Scottish Public Inquiry into hepatitis C/HIV acquired infection from NHS treatment with blood and blood products in Scotland.
 For further information, and to read the Final Report, please visit the Penrose Inquiry website.

-HCV Contaminated Blood Scoping Exercise in Scotland Thursday 5th June 2014
+Hepatitis C Virus Contaminated Blood Scoping Exercise in Scotland Wednesday 8th April 2015

-On behalf of the Scottish Government Health and Wellbeing Directorates, the Scottish Infected Blood Forum have been commissioned to manage a scoping exercise into the support needs of those infected or affected with hepatitis C through NHS treatment.
-Please note that the survey is restricted to infected and affected persons in Scotland.
-Those patients and families who were infected/affected by hepatitis C via a different route than NHS blood or blood products are outwith the scope of this particular exercise and should not complete the scoping survey.
+On behalf of the Scottish Government Health and Wellbeing Directorates, the Scottish Infected Blood Forum were commissioned to manage a scoping exercise into the support needs of those infected or affected with hepatitis C through NHS treatment.
+Please note that the survey was restricted to infected and affected persons in Scotland.
+Those patients and families who were infected/affected by hepatitis C via a different route than NHS blood or blood products were outwith the scope of this particular exercise.

-Although the focus of this exercise is on hepatitis C, it also addresses the effects of co-infection since there is a significant proportion of people who have faced additional challenges due to infected blood treatments.
+Although the focus of this exercise was on hepatitis C, it also addressed the effects of co-infection since there is a significant proportion of people who have faced additional challenges due to infected blood treatments.

-A PDF containing further information and a copy of the survey can be downloaded and printed via the following link: http://sibf.ninedesignstudio.co.uk/index.html This link also provides address details for anybody who would like to request a copy of the survey through the post.
+A PDF containing further information and a copy of the final report can be downloaded and printed via the following link: http://sibf.ninedesignstudio.co.uk/index.html.

 The Caxton Foundation is a new charity established by the UK Government to provide financial assistance to individuals who have received one or more ex gratia payments from the Skipton Fund and are not also eligible to apply for discretionary support through the Macfarlane or Eileen Trusts.
 The Foundation is funded by the Department of Health and is available to all across the United Kingdom who are eligible.
 If you would like to register with the Caxton Foundation then please follow this link.